poyyajagadeesh/desmond-to-amber-converter/README.md

-# Desmond → AMBER Trajectory Converter
+# Desmond-to-AMBER Trajectory Converter
-Convert trajectories generated using **open-source Desmond (D. E. Shaw Research)** into AMBER `mdcrd` format.
+Convert open-source **Desmond** trajectories into **AMBER-compatible MDCRD** format for downstream analysis, including **MMPBSA.py**, CPPTRAJ, and related AMBER tools.

 ---

-## 📌 About This Script
+## Background

-This script is written **specifically for the open-source Desmond MD simulation package** developed by **D. E. Shaw Research**.
+The **open-source Desmond MD package** developed by **D. E. Shaw Research (DESRES)** generates trajectory data in proprietary CMS/TRJ formats.
-👉 It **does not require** the commercial Schrödinger Suite and **does not use any proprietary Schrödinger-only APIs**.

-The code uses only the Python modules that are part of the **open Desmond distribution**, such as:
+Although these formats work seamlessly with the Desmond analysis tools, they are **not directly compatible** with:

-- `desmond.packages.topo`
+- AMBER’s **MMPBSA.py**
-- `desmond.packages.traj`
+- **CPPTRAJ / PyTraj**
-- `desmond.packages.traj_util`
+- GROMACS/AMBER post-processing workflows

-So the script is safe to use with:

-✔ Open-source Desmond from D. E. Shaw Research
-✔ Any Linux build where Desmond’s Python API is available
+- Free energy and decomposition tools that expect **AMBER-style coordinates**

+Because of this incompatibility, anyone wishing to perform **MM-PBSA**, binding energy analysis, clustering, RMSD, PCA, hydrogen-bond analysis, etc., must **first convert the Desmond trajectory into a standard AMBER-readable file**.

+This script solves that problem.

 ---

+##What This Script Does

+This Python script:

+✔ Reads a Desmond `.cms` file and associated trajectory frames
+✔ Uses **open-source Desmond Python APIs only**
+✔ Extracts physical atoms and maps internal indices correctly
+✔ Builds a full coordinate series for all frames
+✔ Writes a clean, AMBER-compatible **MDCRD** file
+✔ Preserves correct atom ordering suitable for MMPBSA calculations

+Output: